Fear Of Public Restrooms Prompts Creative Solutions As Some Businesses Reopen

 It was a relief to him.
 But for many people, the prospect of using a public restroom is hardly comforting.

-Among those who cringe at the idea is Cheryl Bowlan, 69, who is moving from California to Portland, Oregon, and will be driving the 12 hours with her husband.
+Among those who cringe at the idea is Cheryl Bowlan, 69, who is moving from California to Portland, Ore., and will be driving the 12 hours with her husband.
 With all the planning and packing, she only recently realized she would have to use the public rest stops along the freeway.
 It left her just a little panicked.

 "I woke up early one morning and all of a sudden, ding, it occurred to me.
 Ick!
 Nasty!!" she recalled.
 "There are hundreds of people going through there every day, and I didn't want to do that."

-Experts say such fears are well founded.
+Experts say such fears are well-founded.

 "It's miserable.
-Disgustingly miserable," said Dr. Greg Poland, professor of medicine and infectious diseases at the Mayo Clinic in Rochester, Minnesota.
+Disgustingly miserable," said Dr. Greg Poland, professor of medicine and infectious diseases at the Mayo Clinic in Rochester, Minn.

 Just the fact that bathrooms tend to be highly trafficked and too cramped for social distancing makes them risky, he said.
-But on top of that, poor hand washing leaves door knobs, faucets and other surfaces contaminated.
-And flushing the toilet can create a plume of vaporized germs up to six feet high, he said.
+But on top of that, poor hand washing leaves doorknobs, faucets and other surfaces contaminated.
+And flushing the toilet can create a plume of vaporized germs up to 6 feet high, he said.
 While it's not yet proven the coronavirus can spread that way, it is known that other viruses can.

 "It really is a nightmare," said Poland.
-With all that going on, he said, "you have a bio weapons factory in [there.]"
+With all that going on, he said, "you have a bioweapons factory in [there.]"

-Some businesses are trying to adapt, by installing touch-free doors, faucets and hand dryers, for example.
-Or they're switching to touch-free paper towel dispensers, to avoid the possibility of hand dryers blowing coronavirus through the air — another potential, though not yet proven, risk.
+Some businesses are trying to adapt by installing touch-free doors, faucets and hand dryers, for example.
+Or they're switching to touch-free paper towel dispensers to avoid the possibility of hand dryers blowing coronavirus through the air — another potential, though not yet proven, risk.

 Businesses are also cleaning and disinfecting more frequently and requiring face masks to enter.
 Some are even hiring bathroom monitors to control crowds and enforce distancing.